Kenzitron/builderio-nextjs-isr-seo-starter/README.md

 This project aims to be an starting project for every initiative around Builder.io and NextJS that requires ISR capabilities and SEO optimizations like having a dynamic sitemap.xml and few other tricks.

-If you want to see a Live using this starter go to [Kenzilab.com](https://kenzilab.com)
+If you want to see a Live site using this starter go to [Kenzilab.com](https://kenzilab.com)

 # Features
 - Typescript support ❤️
 - ISR for every Page generated.
-- Sitemap.xml geenrated in SSR connected with Builder.io
+- Sitemap.xml generated in SSR connected with Builder.io
 - NextSeo package added.
 - Robots.txt
-- Perfect Lighthose Score 100 / 100 / 100 / 100 by default.
+- Perfect Lighthouse Score 100 / 100 / 100 / 100 by default.

 # Initial setup